Abelianization and fixed point properties of units in integral group rings: Abelianization of and

 \section{Abelianization of $\E_2(\O)$ and $\GE_2(\O)$}

 In this section we will study the abelianization of linear groups of degree $2$ over orders $\O$, with a finite unit group, in a rational division algebra.
 To do so we will first prove in Subsection~\ref{subsect:almost_universalo_quaternion_orders} that, similar to the case of rings of integers in number fields, those orders allow an almost universal presentation.
-This will enable us to show that the abelianization of $\GE_2(\O)$ fits into a short exact sequence, which will be used to calculate this abelianization.
-For $\E_2(\O)$ we also obtain a short exact sequence that describes the abelianization.
-This will be employed to obtain an explicit formula for the $\Z$-rank of $\E_2(\O)^{ab}$ and which will allow to characterize when the abelianization is finite.
+This will enable us, in Subsection~\ref{subsection_GE2}, to show that the abelianization of $\GE_2(\O)$ fits into a short exact sequence described in \Cref{mainA} of the introduction, which will be used to calculate this abelianization.
+Also in \Cref{mainA}, we announced a short exact sequence that describes the abelianization of $\E_2(\O)$.
+This result, and an explicit formula for the $\Z$-rank of $\E_2(\O)^{ab}$ (see also \Cref{stelling ab van E_2 intro}), forms the main part of Subsection~\ref{sectie ab van E2}.
+It will also allow us to characterize when this abelianization is finite.